ooominds/LOT-Summer-School-hands-on/README.md

 # LOT-Summer-School-hands-on

-Hands-on examples and exercises used at the LOT Summer School, 2021
+Hands-on examples and exercises used at the LOT Summer School, 2021.
+More details to be added...

+[for further information contact ooominds@ooominds.org]